hectorcorrea/solr-for-newbies/docs/30_searching.md

 $ curl 'http://localhost:8983/solr/bibdata/select?fl=id,title,authorsAll&q="george+washington"&qf=title+authorsAll^20&defType=edismax'
 ```

+Boost values are arbitrary, you can use 1, 20, 789, 76.2, 1000, or whatever number you like, you can even use negative numbers (`qf=title authorsAll^-20`).
+They are just a way for us to hint Solr which fields we consider more important in a particular search.

 ### debugQuery
 Solr provides an extra parameter `debugQuery=on` that we can use to get debug information about a query.
-This particularly useful if the results that you get in a query are not what you were expecting.
+This is particularly useful if the results that you get in a query are not what you were expecting.
 For example:

 ```
 $ curl 'http://localhost:8983/solr/bibdata/select?q=title:west+AND+authorsAll:nancy&fl=id,title,authorsAll&defType=edismax&debugQuery=on'